 Record-breaking heavy lift five years in preparation but just ten seconds to execute

 Much publicity has accompanied the story of Allseas’ giant decommissioning and pipelaying vessel Pioneering Spirit.
-After a test lift and first commercial removal of Repsol’s Yme platform in the Norwegian North Sea it has more than passed its first real test with removal of Shell’s 24,200t Brent Delta platform topsides.
+After a test heavy lift and first commercial removal of Repsol’s Yme platform in the Norwegian North Sea it has more than passed its first real test with removal of Shell’s 24,200t Brent Delta platform topsides.
 Now details about its part in the record-breaking lift of this decommissioned oil platform topside have been revealed by Kotug International BV.

-Five years of engineering and study work preceded the operation yet it took a mere ten seconds for Pioneering Spirit to lift the topside clear of its jacket.
+Five years of engineering and study work preceded the operation yet it took a mere ten seconds for Pioneering Spirit to heavy lift the topside clear of its jacket.
 Preparations included strengthening the topside’s under-deck and the cutting of the connection between the two.

 The process involved Pioneering Spirit positioning itself beneath the topside and using a combination of ballasting and active motion-compensated lifting beams raising the topside.
 After sailing to Hartlepool UK it was lowered onto Allseas’ 200m long, 57m wide barge Iron Lady for towing ashore.